clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 So—rather than expecting the scale to vanish suddenly—you’ll be looking for signs of decline: no new clusters, less stickiness, less ant activity.
 That’s your true indicator that the neem is working.

 ---

+## now that you’ve blocked the ants, sprayed neem, and established a weekly routine, you’ve cut off both their food source and breeding grounds.
+That’s how you’re gradually reclaiming the tree’s space.

+---